-TeamViewer is a popular software for remote access over the Internet to and from your system for Linux, MacOS and Windows.
-This application can connect to any personal computer or server so that you can use it as if you were sitting right in front of it.
+TeamViewer is a popular software for remote access over the Internet to and from your system for Linux, macOS, and Windows.
+This application can connect to any personal computer or server, so you can use it as if you were sitting right in front of it.
 TeamViewer works as a remote control for your partner’s computer system and allows you to establish a remote session.
-Both you and your partner must have this small application installed and running, even if you are not an administrator.
-All you need to know is your partner’s ID and password to control his computer.
+Both you and your partner need to have this little application installed and running, even if you’re not an administrator.
+All you need to know is your partner’s ID and password to control their computer.

 In this article, we will explain how to install the TeamViewer application on your Ubuntu system, both from the user interface and from the command line.

 Installation of TeamViewer Through Ubuntu Command Line

 If you prefer the command line over the graphical interface, follow these steps in order to install TeamViewer through the Ubuntu Terminal application:

-Step 1: Download and add TeamViewer repository key
+Step 1: Download and add the TeamViewer repository key

 Open the Terminal either through the system Dash or the Ctrl+Alt+T shortcut.

-First, you need to download the TeamViewer repository key as we will installing TeamViewer through its official website.
+First, you need to download the TeamViewer repository key as we will install TeamViewer through its official website.
 Run the following command in order to download the key:

 $ cd /tmp $ wget https://download.teamviewer.com/download/linux/signature/TeamViewer2017.asc